-CMAB programs are managed and coordinated by a professional staff headquartered in South San Francisco, Calif.
-Staff members have backgrounds in a variety of specialties, including advertising, in-store product merchandising, retail management training, public information, public relations and home economics.
+CMAB programs are managed and coordinated by a professional staff headquartered in Tracy, Calif.
+Staff members have backgrounds in a variety of specialties, including advertising, in-store product merchandising, retail management training, public information, public relations and international economics.
 The staff is assisted by outside agencies that create and execute various promotional programs.
-Research projects and programs are primarily conducted through the California Dairy Foods Research Center, but also under contract with food laboratories in the private sector and major universities in the public sector.
+Research projects and programs are primarily conducted through the California Dairy Research Foundation, but also under contract with companies in the private sector and major universities in the public sector.

 The CMAB is funded by dairy families through a special assessment based on milk production.
 Its programs and administration are supervised by the California Department of Food and Agriculture.

-The CMAB's activities are governed by a board of directors comprised of 24 dairy farmers.
-Each of the dairy farmers is nominated by their home districts (10 throughout the state) and are confirmed by the State Secretary of Food and Agriculture.
+The CMAB's activities are governed by a board of directors comprised of 24 California dairy farmers.
+Each dairy farmer board member is nominated by their home districts (10 throughout the state) and are confirmed by the State Secretary of Food and Agriculture.
 A local advisory committee is also elected in each of the 10 home districts.